Original Publication: February 28, 2015Updated and Reissued: December 23, 2016

 For these reasons, the statute directs principals to exercise their discretion, consider ways to re-engage the student, and "avoid using long-term suspension from a school as a consequence until alternatives have been tried."
 For example, exclusion from extracurricular activities or attendance at a school-sponsored event instead of removal from the classroom or school may have a greater impact on changing a student's behavior.
 Exclusion from such extracurricular activities is not considered suspension because participation is a privilege.9

 The Department encourages schools and districts to adopt evidence-based strategies and programs to address the behavioral and social-emotional issues that give rise to student misconduct.
 The Department is building a resource bank of school practices and models that can improve school climate and reduce student misconduct and the perceived need to remove students from the school or classroom.
-We welcome your suggestions; please contact the Center for Student Support at email@example.com or (781) 338-6303.
+We welcome your suggestions; please contact the Office of Student and Family Support at firstname.lastname@example.org or (781) 338-6303.

 Chapter 222 and the Regulations do not alter the notice and hearing process for students charged with statutory offenses identified in G.L. c.
 71, §37H and G.L. c.
 71, §37H ½.
 The attached chart provides detail regarding the notice, hearing, and appeal requirements pertinent to §37H and §37H ½.